 Students who attend colleges outside of the United States are required to provide a transcript from a professional foreign credential evaluation service.
 For consistency in foreign evaluations, Touro recommends World Education Services (WES) or Josef Silny and Associates, Inc. If, however, it is not possible to obtain an evaluation from either of these evaluation services, or if the student has had their credits evaluated by another foreign evaluation service, we award transfer credit on condition that said service is a member of The National Association of Credential Evaluator Services.

 COURSES RECEIVING NO CREDIT

-Touro College reserves the right to deny credit for courses that are not compatible with those offered in its baccalaureate degree programs.
+Touro University reserves the right to deny credit for courses that are not compatible with those offered in its baccalaureate degree programs.
 Some general categories of courses never receive transfer credit, or, in some instances, receive credit on a restricted basis only.
 Examples of courses that receive no credit include:

 - Courses considered below college level (usually numbered below 100)